Skip to main content

 3. A student enrolled in a class with a classroom library, a parent of such a student, an employee at that school, or a Board member over that school may submit a Request for Reconsideration of any material in a classroom library.

-4. A classroom library reconsideration request will follow the same procedures set forth in Section VI above, except that the person requesting the review will first address concerns with the classroom teacher and not the Library/Media Center Specialist.
+4. A classroom library reconsideration request will follow the same procedures set forth in Section V above, except that the person requesting the review will first address concerns with the classroom teacher and not the Library/Media Center Specialist.

-Revised September 2024
+Revised: September 2024

 Policy Feedback: